empathic-ai/altimit/README.md

 ![Altimit logo](/logo.png)

-<i>Note: I'm in the process of open-sourcing this project.
-This repository will evolve significantly over the next few weeks.</i>
+<i>Note: This repository is being reorganized and will evolve significantly over the next few weeks.</i>

 ## Altimit